Fighting the Darkness: When Hope Feels Like a Fight

 Nobody likes this part.
 That is exactly why it wins.

 Rules sound boring.
-Rules save you.
+Still, rules save you.

 - I do not make big decisions when my nervous system is on fire.